MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 ### Step 1: Create a test account

-By creating a test account, you will be able to build and test payments for both an ecommerce integration as well as a custom-built integration.
-The test environment will also allow you to explore new features while no costs will be associated with the transactions.
+By creating a test account, you can build and test payments for both an ecommerce integration as well as a custom-built integration.
+The test environment will also let you to explore new features while no costs will be associated with the transactions.

 To create a test account, follow these steps: